crycode-de/ioBroker.odl/README.md

 ### 1.2.0 (Pending)

+* (crycode-de) Randomize adapter schedule between minute 15 and 45 on first start
+* (crycode-de) Delay execution between 0 and 60 seconds for scheduled starts
 * (crycode-de) Replaced `request` with `axios`
 * (crycode-de) Updated dependencies
 * (crycode-de) Use inline sourcemaps for better debugging